LeaVerou/lea.verou.me/blog/2025/simple-easy-complex-possible/index.md

 ---
-title: Beyond simple things being easy and complex things being possible
+title: Making simple things easy and complex things possible is not enough
 nutshell: The holy grail of good API design is making complex things possible and simple things easy.
 But is it enough?
 draft: true
 toc: true